How do you distill a lifetime of lessons when faced with its imminent end, ensuring they reach those you love?

 “Complaining does not work as a strategy.
 We all have finite time and energy.
 Any time we spend whining is unlikely to help us achieve our goals.
 And it won’t make us happier.”

-“When you’re frustrated with people, when they’ve made you angry, it just may be because you haven’t given them enough time.
-Jon warned me that sometimes this took great patience—
+“When you’re frustrated with people, when they’ve made you angry, it just may be because you haven’t given them enough time… people will show you their good side.
+Almost everybody has a good side.
+Just keep waiting.
+It will come out.”

 “When it comes to men who are romantically interested in you, it’s really simple.
 Just ignore everything they say and only pay attention to what they do.”